 This scholarship is presented by the Hmong American Education Fund.
-The scholarship seeks to financially support one dedicated Hmong-American student in the pursuit of his or her higher educational goals.
-The successful applicant will be awarded up to \$1000 to the choice of his/her college or university.
+The scholarship seeks to financially support one dedicated Hmong-American male student in the pursuit of their educational goals.
+The successful applicant will be awarded up to \$1,000 to the choice of their college or university.
 Download this application packet and fill out the form below.
-All application materials are due by March 17, 2017.
+All application materials are due by April 30.
 Late applications and materials will not be considered.
-Any hand written application will be disqualified.
-All application materials must be sent via E-mail to: scholarships@thehaef.org.
-You will be notified of your application status via E-mail by May 31, 2017.
+Any handwritten application will be disqualified.
+All application materials must be emailed to hmongeducationfund@gmail.com.
+You will be notified of your application status via email by or after June 1.